Deadpool 2: Cast

 Reprising their roles as the X-Men for a brief cameo are James McAvoy as Professor X, Nicholas Hoult as Beast, Evan Peters as Quicksilver, Tye Sheridan as Cyclops, Alexandra Shipp as Storm, and Kodi Smit-McPhee as Nightcrawler.
 Archive footage of Hugh Jackman as Logan / Wolverine from X-Men Origins: Wolverine is used in the mid-credits sequence, with Jackman's permission.
 This was re-edited for the sequence, and included raw footage shot for that film.
-Luke Roessler, who portrays a young David Haller in the X-Men based television series Legion, appears as a young mutant credited as "Cereal Kid".
+Luke Roessler, who portrays a young David Haller in Legion, appears as a young mutant credited as "Cereal Kid".
 When Cable travels to the present day, he comes across two "rednecks" discussing a toilet paper manifesto.
-This was inspired by a real manifesto written by Reese, which the writers wanted to be discussed in the film by a certain "calibre" of actor: the characters are portrayed by Alan Tudyk and a disguised Matt Damon, with the latter credited as "Dickie Greenleaf" (a reference to the 1999 film The Talented Mr. Ripley in which Damon stars).
+This was inspired by a real manifesto written by Reese, which the writers wanted to be discussed in the film by a certain "caliber" of actor: the characters are portrayed by Alan Tudyk and a disguised Matt Damon, with the latter, credited as "Dickie Greenleaf" (a reference to Damon's 1999 film The Talented Mr. Ripley).
 Leitch and writers Reese and Paul Wernick respectively cameo as Ice Box inmate "Ground Chuck Mutant", a news helicopter pilot, and a news cameraman.
-Stan Lee was unable to cameo in the sequel, as he did in the first film and the short No Good Deed, but his likeness was used for a bust in the X-Mansion and for graffiti on a wall.
+Stan Lee was unable to cameo in the sequel, as he did in the first film and the short No Good Deed, but his likeness was used for a bust in the X-Mansion and for graffiti art on a wall.